ianw3214/aetherpath/design.md

 ## Map Generation

 The map is populated with asteroids and planets, including one earth as the players starting base and one (or more) *target* planets, which is the end goal of the game.
 The resource nodes are populated with semi-random amounts of resources, but ensured to be distributed somewhat evenly so that the player always has a chance to win.

+## Replayability

+The replayability of the game comes from the difficulty, beating the game should be a challenging task and not easily achievable by the player.
+There can be different difficulty settings so that once the player beats the game, they can still play the game on a harder difficulty.

+## Art

+In terms of art style, the game assets will be done with pixel art.
+Shaders can potentially be used to enhance certain aesthetics, but this will depend on how well it can fit with the pixel art style.

+The UI needs to look clean and modern, dark backgrounds with light outlines to give it a sleek look.
+Since the UI is a very large part of the game, it has to be polished to look as good as possible while being as responsive as possible.

+## Ship types

+### Mining ship

+The mining ship is used to efficiently gather resources from resource nodes.

+### Scout ship

+The scout ship is a fast ship meant to let the player explore quickly and efficiently.

+### Mothership

+The mothership is a giant ship capable of transferring massive amounts of resources between ships and colonies.

+## Other mechanics

+### Fog of war

+Fog of war is a potential mechanic, it can really broaden the exploration aspect of the gameplay since the player wouldn't be able to see the whole map from the beginning of the game.
+It will also encourage the use of scout ships to explore more of the fog of war, whereas without fog of war scout ships are significantly less useful.

+### Ship augmentations

+Ship augmentations can add a lot of variety to the game without having to put in a lot of different ship types.
+Some augmentation ideas include increased mining speed, increased vision range, increased storage, emergency oxygen supply, faster movement, increased gathering amount, etc...

+Another potential interaction with the game is more uses from colonies, where the ship has to dock at a colony in order to receive augmentations.
+This gives colonies more purpose than just a ship making factory, and players will have to decide if they want to spend resources to return a ship to a colony.

+### Research

+Research can potentially work really well with the augmentation system, where players have to research augmentations before it is available to them.
+It will most likely be time based, and the player can choose things to research from a _research tree_ based on their playstyle.

+### Moving asteroids / Ship health

+Potentialy dangers to ships can also make gameplay a lot more interesting - planets and ships can have a health value so that asteroids that ram into them will cause damage.

+This will have to be carefully tuned though, since the player cannot watch over all their ships/planets at once.
+One potential solution is a feature where asteroids have their paths projected, and if it might hit a ship or planet the player can be alerted.

+This might also allow for an 'attack' type of ship, where it can destroy asteroids very quickly but not a lot of resources are gathered from it.